-Outstanding achievement.
-Exceeds

-A+ Outstanding achievement.
-Exceeds expectations.
-The student demonstrates a

-Α quality of work and accomplishment far

-beyond the formal requirements and shows

-A- originality of thought and mastery of material.

-A- Student performance is of outstanding quality

-Good achievement; fully meets expectations.

-B+ The student exceeds the usual

-В accomplishment, showing a clear indication of

-initiative and grasp of the subject.
-Student

-B- performance is superior, but less than

-D- outstanding quality

-Satisfactory achievement; meets expectations

-C+ The student meets the formal requirements

-and has demonstrated good comprehension of

-С the subject and a reasonable ability to handle

-ideas

-Satisfactory achievement; minimally meets

-expectations

-The student meets the formal requirements

-C- and has demonstrated good comprehension of

-the subject and a reasonable ability to handle

-ideas

-Marginal achievement; not yet meeting

-expectations.
-The student's accomplishment,

-while still passing, leaves much to be desired.

-D Minimum requirements have been met but

-were inadequate.
-Marginally meets minimum

-standards.
-Regarded as just adequate for

-enrolment in the next higher course.

-Inadequate and unacceptable achievement.
-Not yet

-F meeting expectations.
-The student does not meet

-the minimum requirements of the course.
+GRADE NUMERICAL RANGE A+ Outstanding achievement.
+Exceeds expectations. Α The student demonstrates a quality of work and accomplishment far beyond the formal requirements and shows originality of thought and mastery of material.
+Student performance is of A- outstanding quality B+ Good achievement; fully meets expectations. В The student exceeds the usual accomplishment, showing a clear indication of initiative and grasp B- of the subject.
+Student performance is superior, but less than outstanding quality.
+C+ Satisfactory achievement; meets expectations С The student meets the formal requirements and has demonstrated good comprehension of the subject and a reasonable ability to handle ideas Satisfactory achievement; minimally meets expectations C- The student meets the formal requirements and has demonstrated good comprehension of the subject and a reasonable ability to handle ideas Marginal achievement; not yet meeting expectations.
+D The student's accomplishment, while still passing, leaves much to be desired.
+Minimum requirements have been met but were inadequate.
+Marginally meets minimum standards.
+Regarded as just adequate for enrolment in the next higher course.
+F Inadequate and unacceptable achievement.
+Not yet meeting expectations.
+The student does not meet the minimum requirements of the course.